 While I’m not personally against MLMs (as I’ve said before), they work for such a small percentage of people.
 Why?
 Because not everyone’s built to be a salesperson.
 If you don’t have the right skillset or personality, it’s easy to never make back the start-up money that you invested.
 Not only have you lost our on your time and energy, but you’ve lost out on even more money than if you’d done nothing at all.

-While I believe that you have to invest money to make money, picking up extra work shouldn’t cost an arm and a leg.
+While I believe that you have to invest money to make money, starting the best side hustle for you shouldn’t cost an arm and a leg.
 It also shouldn’t be a steep learning curve to getting yourself up to snuff in order to make money.
-When choosing a side hustle to pursue, you need to think about your return on investment.
+When choosing the best side hustle to pursue, you need to think about your return on investment.
 If you’re not looking to create an optional side career, and just need to make quick money, remember to keep things simple.

 I’ve gathered a list of easy and low cost side hustles that aren’t MLMs to get you started quickly on your path to debt repayment!